isaacbmichael/vdh-chr-evaluation/README.md

 ---

 ## ⚠️ Disclaimer
-This project is for educational and demonstration purposes only.
-It does not constitute financial advice.
-Past performance is not indicative of future results.
+This repository is for educational and demonstration purposes related to public-health analytics.
+It is **not medical or clinical advice**, and it is **not an official VDH publication**.
+Results depend on data quality and methods and may not generalize without independent validation.
+No PHI/PII is included; public artifacts use de-identified or synthetic data.
+Code and documentation are provided **“as is”** without warranty.

 > Additionally, this repository is a **neutral demo** for portfolio/teaching purposes.
 It is **not affiliated** with VDH beyond the authorized evaluation release.
-No PHI/PII is included.

 ---